JesusMSM/spaceship-alex/README.md

 ## 📋 Features

 - Backend setup using **Spring Boot**.
-- Entity and relationship management for `Item` and `Category`.
+- Entity and relationship management for `Item`, `Category` and `Calculator`.
 - RESTful APIs for CRUD (Create, Read, Update, Delete) operations.
-- Weight calculation logic with prioritization when exceeding limits.
+- Weight calculation logic with prioritisation according to item and its category when exceeding the limits.
 - Integration with **PostgreSQL** for database management.
 - Dockerized application for easy deployment.
 - Unit testing with **JUnit**, **Mockito**, and **Spring Boot Test**.